xieyuheng/inner/persons/dan-friedman/eopl.md

   3. extract the components of the datum and do the right thing with them.

-- x -
-  interpreter of a programming language. interprets data which encode program.

-  such data is called expression.

 ## 2.3 Interfaces for Recursive Data Types

 designing an interface for a recursive data type -